Emmanuel G Escobar

 Starting a PhD is a leap from your undergraduate or taught postgraduate.
 Like going to a new school, you will be faced with meeting and getting to know strangers, which may eventually be more than acquaintances or may just remain as colleagues.
-Then there’s the feeling that you’re sticking to more education, while everyone else you know wants to head out to the real world and search for a real job.
+Others may become friends, and a rare few might become future business partners.
+But then, there’s the feeling that you’re sticking to more education, while everyone from your previous studies wants to head out to the real world and search for a real job.
 Your good friends have graduated and most have left the university campus.
 Or maybe it was you that left, and embarked on your adventure, leaving behind everyone that you knew.
 It is not surprising that some prospective PhD students are scared of being isolated and left all alone during their degrees.
 In fact, I don’t think you have experienced a true PhD without feeling isolated and alone from time to time.

 At the end of the day, you cannot escape the feeling of being an insignificant part of the university.
 In a way, it’s all part of the selfishness of academic research.
 Everyone wants to succeed, without making an extra effort to give an adjacent research group the advantage.
 You may work on projects with collaborators, but those partnerships are not there to make your PhD any better.
 Your lab colleagues are there, but not everyone wants to have a conversation while trying to concentrate on an experiment.
 Not to mention several researchers are quite keen on using headphones while they work and are not particularly approachable.
 You become accustomed to seeing the same people everyday and probably like yourself, they are working by alone.
 And so everyone will be seen like working ants without individual personalities, just because there isn’t an opportunity to stop the working pattern.
 Be mindful that your PhD does not only revolve around the lab experience and your ability to collect data, it’s also about maintaining good mental and physical health, which can be gained from finding the best balance between actual PhD work, developing and working on your interests and free time.